GSA/CFO.gov/_policies_guidance/cxo-open-enrollment.md

 - Be a GS9 to GS13 or equivalent.
 - Work in Acquisition, Data, Finance, Human Capital, and IT.

 The application period for the FY 2024 CXO Fellows Program ends on June 9 at 5 p.m.
 (EST).
-For more information about the program and how to apply, click [here]({{ site.baseurl }}/cxo-fellows/).
+For more information about the program and how to apply, click <a href="{{ site.baseurl }}/cxo-fellows/" aria-label="Link for more information about the program and how to apply">here</a>.
 Your time is now!